Tex Beneke: After Miller

 Beneke continued to perform under his own name with no official connection to Miller.
-He enjoyed less success in the early 1950s, partly because he was limited to smaller recording labels such as Coral Records and partly because of competition from other Miller alumni and imitators such as Jerry Gray, Ray Anthony and Ralph Flanagan.
+He enjoyed less success in the early 1950s, partly because he was limited to smaller recording labels such as Coral Records and partly because of competition from other Miller alumni and imitators such as Jerry Gray, Ray Anthony, and Ralph Flanagan.
 Eydie Gormé sang with the Beneke band in 1950.
 Beneke appeared on Cavalcade of Bands, a television show in 1950 on the DuMont Television Network.

-In the latter part of that decade there was some revived interest in music of the swing era.
+In the latter part of that decade, some revived interest arose in music of the swing era.
 Beneke joined a number of other leaders such as Larry Clinton and Glen Gray in making new high fidelity recordings of their earlier hits, often featuring many of the original musicians.
-Beneke and former Miller singers Ray Eberle, Paula Kelly, and The Modernaires first recorded the LP Reunion in Hi-Fi, a 1958 Coral Records album which contained recreations of original Miller material.
+Beneke and former Miller singers Ray Eberle, Paula Kelly, and the Modernaires first recorded the LP Reunion in Hi-Fi, a 1958 Coral Records]album that contained recreations of original Miller material.
 This was followed by others featuring newer songs, some performed in the Miller style and others done in a more contemporary mode.
 Among the best-known is Christmas Serenade in the Glenn Miller Style (1965) on Columbia Records, which has been excerpted on a number of holiday compilations.

 The singer/saxophonist continued working in the coming decades, appearing periodically at Disneyland.
 He also made the rounds of various talk shows that had musical connections, including those hosted by Merv Griffin and Johnny Carson.
-His appearances on The Tonight Show sometimes included duos with fellow Miller veteran Al Klink who was by then a key member of The Tonight Show Band.
+His appearances on The Tonight Show sometimes included duos with fellow Miller veteran Al Klink, who was by then a key member of the Tonight Show Band.
 Ray Eberle recovered from his earlier illness and resumed performing with Beneke and the Modernaires for a period in the early 1970s.
 In 1972, Beneke agreed to re-record some of his Miller vocals for Time-Life Records' set of big band recreations, The Swing Era, produced and conducted by yet another Miller alumnus, Billy May.

-During the 1970s and 1980s, Beneke had a new band playing a style that resembled the classic Miller sound but with as much newer material as older.
+During the 1970s and 1980s, Beneke had a new band playing a style that resembled the classic Miller sound, but with as much newer material as older.
 In the late 1970s, he played at Knott's Berry Farms Cloud 9 Ballroom.
-At one point he also toured with former Jimmy Dorsey vocalists Helen O'Connell and Bob Eberly.
-Beneke suffered a stroke in the mid-1990s and was forced to give up the saxophone but continued to conduct and sing.
+At one point, he also toured with former Jimmy Dorsey vocalists Helen O'Connell and Bob Eberly.
+Beneke suffered a stroke in the mid-1990s and was forced to give up the saxophone, but continued to conduct and sing.
 In 1991, Tex Beneke received a star on the Hollywood Walk of Fame with funds collected by co-leader Gary Tole.
-He settled in Costa Mesa, California and remained active toward the end of that decade, mostly touring the U.S. West Coast and still playing in something resembling the Miller style.
-In 1998 he launched yet another tour paying tribute to The Army Air Force Band.
+He settled in Costa Mesa, California, and remained active toward the end of that decade, mostly touring the U.S. West Coast and still playing in something resembling the Miller style.
+In 1998, he launched yet another tour paying tribute to the Army Air Force Band.